Brandeis Osher Lifelong Learning Institute (BOLLI)

 Biography

-Gil Harel (PhD, Brandeis University) is a musicologist and composer with interests ranging from western art music to contemporary musical theater.
-While on the faculty at CUNY Baruch College he was awarded the prestigious "Presidential Excellence Award for Distinguished Teaching."
-Currently a Full Professor of Music at CT State Naugatuck Valley, Dr. Harel conducts the college chorale, a cappella ensemble, teaches music history and theory, and serves as musical director of theater productions.
-He has been presented with the AFT "Merit Award for Exemplary Service to the College" and honored with the coveted Connecticut Board of Regents (BOR) Teaching Award.
+Gil Harel (PhD.
+Brandeis University) is an award-winning musicologist and composer whose interests include styles ranging from western art music to contemporary musical theater.
+He is Full Professor of Music at CT State Naugatuck Valley, where he conducts the college chorale, a cappella ensemble, teaches music history and theory, and serves as musical director of theater productions.